 Consider a case where an employee is asked to perform a task that they are not qualified to do nor have any experience in doing it.
 Most likely, they will become overwhelmed and unmotivated from continuing that particular task.
 This is precisely when training programs come in, as they help employees acquire more skills and experiences, making them more proficient in their jobs and daily tasks.
 Furthermore, training programs allow employees to understand their positions’ significance to the organization, giving them a sense of appreciation and belongingness to the company.
 This will result in notable improvements to their motivation and satisfaction levels.

-Organisational-level benefits are those that have a direct impact on the company’s overall performance, leading to considerable improvements to the business’s bottom line, profits.
-Training improves organisational performance, decreases turnover rate, and enhances the workplace environment.
+Organisational-level benefits are those that have a direct impact on the company’s overall performance, leading to considerable improvements to the business’s bottom line and profits.
+Training improves organisational performance, decreases the turnover rate, and enhances the workplace environment.

 As discussed earlier, training programs directly enhance employees’ performance, affecting several factors.
 For instance, highly-trained employees are less likely to cause errors or make operational mistakes.
-This results in a more effective task handling and ensures that the products or services are provided at the desired quality.
-This smooth, efficient, and productive operations will lead to improvements to the overall organisational performance.
+This results in more effective task handling and ensures that the products or services are provided at the desired quality.
+These smooth, efficient, and productive operations will lead to improvements in the overall organisational performance.

 Work Environment and Team Dynamics

 Depending on the structure of the training programs, a company can develop various ways to improve interpersonal relationships and team dynamics among its employees.
 You can structure the programs to be done in teams, as this will develop teamwork and collaborative spirit between co-workers.
 Moreover, companies can direct training programs toward teaching employees proper ways of interacting and behaving with each other.
 This will not only enhance the workplace atmosphere and remove potential issues like bullying and harassment, but will also establish a well-defined organisational culture.
 This culture would adopt close interpersonal relationships, honest communications, and conscientiousness to be its main pillars.